Erica EM Moodie

 This textbook is the first didactic text on adaptive treatment strategies (ATS), i.e. the statistical approach to personalized medicine.
 This book covers study and trial designs that can be used to estimate ATS and provides theory, details of implementation, and examples of ATS in practice.
 It is the key reference in the field of ATS.

-My primary objective as a mentor is to impart my enthusiasm for research to my trainees, while teaching necessary skills such as critical evaluation of the literature, attention to detail, and outstanding communication.
+My primary objective as a mentor is to impart my enthusiasm for research to my trainees, while teaching necessary skills such as critical evaluation of the literature, statistical thinking, attention to detail, and outstanding communication.
 Topics studied by my trainees involve challenging methodological work that is driven by, and provides answers to, complex clinical questions.
 Learn more about my trainees.